 Based in Oregon, California and Texas, the chaps at Team Fly Halo are intimately acquainted with the Icarus and the flying requirements.
 Contact Shane and Byron directly to discuss dates and locations.
 If they can't help they'll be happy to recommend a trainer from their vast network.

-In partnership with SkySchool we've developed our Icarus Academy can get most trainees Icarus X ready in 6 days.
+The chaps over at SkySchool have developed a course that should can get most trainees Icarus X ready in 6 days.

 High Adventure Paragliding